tsatria03/CookyCraze/docks/readme.txt

 3 = cooky_speed.
 Increases the player's baking speed by reducing the auto bake interval.

 base_cost
-The starting price of this item in coins before any purchases have been made.
+The starting price of this item before any purchases have been made.
+Displayed as currency in game.

 cost_multiplier
 How much the cost increases with each purchase.
 Uses compounding geometric scaling, meaning each purchase multiplies the previous price rather than adding a fixed amount to the original.